Oulu-IMEDS/greedy_ensembles_training/README.md

 ## Reproducing the results: training

 ### CIFAR
-We ran our main experiments for ensembles of size 11 on 400 Nvidia V100 GPUs.
+We ran our main experiments for ensembles of size 11 on 400 Nvidia V100 GPUs (thanks to [Aalto Triton](https://scicomp.aalto.fi/triton/) and [CSC Puhti](https://docs.csc.fi/computing/overview/) clusters).
 We launched 1 experiment (i.e. ensemble) per GPU.
 One can try to re-run our codes on a single-gpu machine using the script located in the `experiments/replicate.sh`.
 It is possible to check the performance for some individual setting with a single seed as follows (must be run from `experiments/`):